 (4) Subregulation (3) does not apply if the chief executive officer has already advised the custodial officer under this Division of each ground on which the document or material is privileged.

-[Regulation 62 inserted in Gazette 21 Aug 2015 p.
+[Regulation 62 inserted: Gazette 21 Aug 2015 p.
 3332-3.]

 63. Notice of chief executive officer’s decision on removal action and material relied on